 This will quickly tell you if the school's teaching methods actually work.

-Since the formation of Astro Logos in 1990, we have successfully put over a thousand students firstly through the F.A.A. examination system and then, 1998-2009 through the A.G.E.
-Int. examination system.
+Since the formation of Astro Logos in 1990, we have successfully put over a thousand students first through the FAA examination system; then, 1998-2009 through the A.G.E.
+Int. examination system; finally offering students the Astro Logos Diploma and Advanced Diploma of Astrology 2010-2014.
 Many of our graduates have gone on to teach astrology students.
 Two have set up a successful international astrological software company.

 4. Do those teachers continue to upgrade their knowledge?

 A most important question as it will quickly tell you if the teachers are presenting their work beyond their own school.
-Needing to present to one's peer group of the professional global astrological community always keeps teachers polishing their own astrology.
+Needing to present to one's peer group of the professional global astrological community means that teachers keep polishing their own astrology.

 These are all serious points to consider when selecting your astrology teacher, for they will be your guide and mentor for several years and you need to establish a respectful relationship where you can be taught and they can teach.